 The car’s cavernous trunk was laden to the hilt with suitcases derived from their honeymoon in 1956 on board HMS Athlone Castle.
 There also was a basket with cookie tins filled with the South African tradition of padkos, or travel food.
 Out came cold sausages, lamb chops, chicken, meat balls we call frikkadelle in Afrikaans, sarmies, boiled eggs, rusks and even fruit cake.
 Fresh fruit, usually apples and oranges.
 Filter coffee from Stanley thermos flasks.
 Maybe a short stroll in the arid Karoo veld would follow while the Bernoulli effect of cars approaching and disappearing in the distance entertained the inquisitive mind.
 Telephone lines singing a singular note.

-Few had the means, in those days, to but pies or other take-aways.
+Few had the means, in those days, to buy pies or other take-aways.
 We packed our padkos, our own food, as we grew it ourselves.
 Nobody bought prickly pears, we had our own.
 Ditto peaches, strawberries or grapes.
-Not to mention quinces, peaches, apricots, figs.
+Not to mention quinces, plums, apricots, figs.

 We would go at a steady 75 miles per hour, which is 120km/h.
 If we went to greet relatives in Kimberley first, we would drive via Beaufort West and stay over at my aunt’s.
 The next day, by 5am, we would be far down the N1 highway or whatever that main route was called back then.
 Narrow and some parts were wide enough for one car only.
 If another approached, both had to drive with one row of wheels on the gravel shoulder and share the middle.
 This had, of course, a deadly effect sometimes as several accidents were caused this way.